BetterHelp is an online therapy platform providing affordable and convenient mental health services worldwide.

 You may need to provide documentation, such as receipts or invoices, to prove that the expenses were for eligible medical services.

-- Journaling features are available in the app.
-Helps capture insights from sessions.
+Journaling features are available in the BetterHelp app, allowing users to capture session insights and track progress seamlessly.

 Once you sign up for a plan, you will be prompted to enter your payment information and be charged accordingly.